bengrunfeld/study-notes/cheesemaking/cheesemaking_tips.md

 5. How is the pH?
 If it is too low, you can make a partial new batch or add a bit of baking soda.
 If you haven't added calcium chloride lately, try that first, as it will have a slight buffering affect.

 6. How long has this brine been in use?
 If its over 6 months and still smells nice, consider putting it in a pot on the stove and pasteurizing it.
 If it doesn't smell so good, you should have caught that is question 2!! ;)

+##### Milk that is alkaline

+Milk that is alkaline is comes from an animal that has mastitis - an udder infection.
+Blood cells are forced into the milk, which are slightly alkaline.
+You can check for a high SCC count with an inexpensive test, such as the California Mastitis Test or PortaCheck.